About Hearts United for Animals

 Spay/neuter surgery reduces pet overpopulation, lowers the risk of disease development, and sometimes prevents unwanted behavior such as “marking.”
 The importance of this program knows no limits, and spay/neuter educational outreach and surgeries remain a high priority at Hearts United for Animals.

 By the end of 2020, the HUA Spay/Neuter Clinic had medically treated more than 20,000 dog and cat patients throughout its years of operation, preventing over 2 million births.
-The clinic, with its state of the art equipment, operates under the high professional standards of our veterinarian, Dr. James Gigstad of Nebraska City.
+The clinic, with its state-of-the-art equipment, operates under the high professional standards of our veterinarian, Dr. James Gigstad of Nebraska City.
 All patients receive pain and antibiotic injections, and oxygen and intravenous support are available at all times.
-Other procedures such as vaccinations and nail clippings are complimentary.
+Other procedures such as routine vaccinations and nail clippings are complimentary.
 HUA staff members are on hand every week to schedule appointments and assist in the operating room.

 The HUA Spay/Neuter Clinic has been an enormous success.
-Thanks to our commitment to this mission, the vicious cycle of reproduction has ended.
+Thanks to our commitment to this mission, the vicious cycle of reproduction has ended for many animals.
 Local rescue volunteers have a low cost alternative to spay/neuter colonies of feral cats.
 Pitiful big farm dogs have had their last litter of puppies, and many families of limited means no longer have to face the burden of unwanted litters.

 SPAY AND NEUTER FACTS